thearrival/the_art_of_python/README.md

 due to the rise in the field of AI and Internet of things (IOT), and Python has the support for it.
 -------------------------------------------------------------------------------------------------------------------------------------

-The purpose of Python_Magic is to Share a useful and simple and tools with explanation in the field of CyberSecurity.
+The purpose of Python_Magic is to Share a useful , simple and tools with explanation in the field of CyberSecurity.